wbooth33/ebookstore/README.md

 # ebookstore
 A small Python program which uses SQLite3 module to create a database to store books.
+An updated version witha simple GUI made with Tkinter is also accessible on the master branch of this page.

 When first running the program it will attempt to create a database to store the information for the books, if a database already exist it will inform the user so.